-Connors has led the Hornets to four Western Intercollegiate Rowing Association (WIRA) team titles over the last nine years (2006, 2007, 2009, 2014), including varsity eight crowns in 2006 and 2010.
+Connors has led the Hornets to five Western Intercollegiate Rowing Association (WIRA) team titles over the last 11 years (2006, 2007, 2009, 2014, 2015), including varsity eight crowns in 2006 and 2010.
 In addition, the team’s varsity eight, second varsity eight, novice eight and varsity four each medaled at the WIRA Championships in 2011 for the first time in school history, and then accomplished the feat again in 2012.

 During Connors’ tenure, the varsity eight has posted a dual-meet record of 108-62, and the second varsity eight is 80-56 over that same time frame.
 Sacramento State rowers have combined for 43 all-conference selections under Connors, including 25 that received first team accolades.
 In addition, five Hornets (Holly Hopkins twice, Janine LaCrosse twice, Aimee Chenard, Laura Harder and Stephanie Brow) have been named to the all-West Region team.

-Also during his tenure, both the varsity eight and second varsity eight boats have medaled at the WIRA Championships eight times, and the novice eight seven times.
-The Hornets’ top three boats have combined for seven gold medals, eight silvers, and eight bronze medals over that span.
+Also during his tenure, the second varsity eight has medaled at the WIRA Championships 10 times, the varsity eight on nine occasions, and the novice eight seven times.
+The Hornets’ top three boats have combined for seven gold medals, 10 silvers, and nine bronze medals over that span.